 In addition to a site’s theme, the tool is also capable of picking up which plugins a website is using.
 However, this is a far more difficult proposition, and it’s unlikely that each and every plugin in use will be detected (more on this below).

-So far, so good then — you probably now have a good idea of what to expect for the tool.
+So far, so good then — you probably now have a good idea of what to expect from the tool.
 However, there are a few limitations to its detective skills.

 For starters, not all WordPress websites will produce results.
 For security purposes, some websites will actively hide that they’re using WordPress, as well as the theme they’re using.

-Going further, the tool’s attempts to detect plugins is hindered because a plugin might not be active on a particular page.
+Going further, the tool’s attempts to detect plugins will be hindered if the plugin isn’t active on a particular page.
 If you’re looking to find out the name of a specific plugin, make sure you find a URL that you’re sure it’s being used on.

 After inputting the URL simply hit Search.

-If the website you’ve searched for isn’t using WordPress, you’ll see an error message like this one:
+If the website you’ve searched for isn’t using WordPress, you’ll see an error message such as this one:

-To answer this one, I’ve set up a testing environment specifically, with the free Twenty Sixteen theme installed.
+To answer this, I’ve set up a testing environment specifically, with the free Twenty Sixteen theme installed.

 - Contact Form 7